michael2012z/BitBible/markdown/KJV/files/Isa.md

 14. The sinners in Zion are afraid; fearfulness hath surprised the hypocrites.
 Who among us shall dwell with the devouring fire? who among us shall dwell with everlasting burnings?

-15. He that walketh righteously, and speaketh uprightly; he that despiseth the gain of oppressions, that shaketh his hands from holding of bribes, that stoppeth his ears from hearing of blood, and shutteth his eyes from seeing evil;righteously: Heb. in righteousnessesuprightly: Heb. uprightnessesoppressions: or, deceitsblood: Heb. bloods
+15. He that walketh righteously, and speaketh uprightly; he that despiseth the gain of oppressions, that shaketh his hands from holding of bribes, that stoppeth his ears from hearing of blood, and shutteth his eyes from seeing evil;

-16. He shall dwell on high: his place of defence shall be the munitions of rocks: bread shall be given him; his waters shall be sure.high: Heb. heights, or, high places
+16. He shall dwell on high: his place of defence shall be the munitions of rocks: bread shall be given him; his waters shall be sure.

-17. Thine eyes shall see the king in his beauty: they shall behold the land that is very far off.that…: Heb. of far distances
+17. Thine eyes shall see the king in his beauty: they shall behold the land that is very far off.

 18. Thine heart shall meditate terror.
-Where is the scribe? where is the receiver? where is he that counted the towers?receiver: Heb. weigher?
+Where is the scribe? where is the receiver? where is he that counted the towers?

-19. Thou shalt not see a fierce people, a people of a deeper speech than thou canst perceive; of a stammering tongue, that thou canst not understand.stammering: or, ridiculous
+19. Thou shalt not see a fierce people, a people of a deeper speech than thou canst perceive; of a stammering tongue, that thou canst not understand.

 20. Look upon Zion, the city of our solemnities: thine eyes shall see Jerusalem a quiet habitation, a tabernacle that shall not be taken down; not one of the stakes thereof shall ever be removed, neither shall any of the cords thereof be broken.

-21. But there the glorious Lord will be unto us a place of broad rivers and streams; wherein shall go no galley with oars, neither shall gallant ship pass thereby.of…: Heb. broad of spaces, or, hands
+21. But there the glorious Lord will be unto us a place of broad rivers and streams; wherein shall go no galley with oars, neither shall gallant ship pass thereby.

-22. For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will save us.lawgiver: Heb. statutemaker
+22. For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will save us.

-23. Thy tacklings are loosed; they could not well strengthen their mast, they could not spread the sail: then is the prey of a great spoil divided; the lame take the prey.Thy…: or, They have forsaken thy tacklings
+23. Thy tacklings are loosed; they could not well strengthen their mast, they could not spread the sail: then is the prey of a great spoil divided; the lame take the prey.

 24. And the inhabitant shall not say, I am sick: the people that dwell therein shall be forgiven their iniquity.

 ## Isaiah 34

-1. Come near, ye nations, to hear; and hearken, ye people: let the earth hear, and all that is therein; the world, and all things that come forth of it.all that…: Heb. the fulness thereof
+1. Come near, ye nations, to hear; and hearken, ye people: let the earth hear, and all that is therein; the world, and all things that come forth of it.

 2. For the indignation of the Lord is upon all nations, and his fury upon all their armies: he hath utterly destroyed them, he hath delivered them to the slaughter.